kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

   - As you open the door, swap to Bastila and *Force: Cast Burst of Speed on Bastila*
 - Talk to Port Authority: 1,3
 - Run to East Central
+- East Central Micro with Bastila (see this [video](https://youtu.be/cig6L-nXKxc)):
   - [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) to skip Sith/Republic soldier conversation again
   - Run forward towards the embassy until the Republic soldier or Security Droid at the end of the fountain are targetable
   - Activate Solo Mode and click the soldier/droid
   - Swap to Bastila, turn right, and run forward until the door is in range and click it
   - Swap to MC and run forward until the Embassy Door is in range and click it
   - Swap to Bastila and run forward down the hall for about a second
   - Swap to MC and run forward to click on Roland Wann
   - Swap to Bastila and run forward until the door to Ahto East is in range and click it
   - Swap to MC and talk to Roland Wann: 3, 1x8
   - Enter the embassy and talk to the interrogator: 1x7,2,4,2,4,3,3
   - Swap to Bastila and [GP Warp](<../Techniques/GP Warp#buffered-gp-warps>) MC to the Ahto East load zone
   - Enter Ahto East as MC
 - *Force: Burst of Speed on MC*
 - QS/QL to fix party following AI
 - Open the first door and [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) to skip rude Sith lady